carrington-manyuchi/githubAppChallenge/README.md

-# GithubAppChallenge - Take home iOS project  - Upper Junior
+# Take home iOS project  - Upper Junior

 # Overview
 This project encourages intentional open-mindedness.
 We want to see how you create when it’s all up to you.
 The project will be assessed based on your code quality, UI/UX, and the overall quality and feel of the app.